-Solar cells have played an important role as an alternative energy source.
-However, Incident Photon to Electron Conversion Efficiency (IPCE) from solar cell is one of the main problems that requires attention.
+Solar cells have played role as an alternative energy concern.
+Incident Photon to Electron Conversion Efficiency (IPCE) from solar cell is one of the main problem.
 Theoretically, the highest IPCE in solar cell is around 33%, so not all of the energy from solar cell is converted to electricity.
-Plant or organic material has higher IPCE, for example perovskite.
-Perovskite solar cell still does not have the best efficiency due to energy conversion, but there is an alternative organic material such as chlorophyll-b which can be used as a light harvesting active layer in solar cell.
+Plant or organic material has high IPCE, for example perovskite.
+Although perovskite solar cell still do not have the best efficiency due to conversion energy, there is an alternative organic material such as chlorophyll-b which can be used as a light harvesting active layer in solar cell.
 Chlorophyll has been well known as molecule that is used in the experimental and theoretical studies [1]-[6].
-The advantage of utilising chlorophyll is its low-cost production and lesser nature damage.
+The advantage of utilizing chlorophyll is having low cost production and does not damage nature.
 Another thing is that the chlorophyll will give good IPCE.

-Since the efficiency is depending highly on how much light energy conversion to electricity, the absorption of light energy is important.
-Therefore, in this study, the energy absorption, particularly at the peaks of UV-Vis spectra from chlorophyll is investigated.
+Since, the efficiency very depends on how much light energy convert to electricity, the absorption of light energy is important.
+Therefore, in this study the energy absorption particularly at the peaks of UV-Vis spectra, as it is know that energy absorption depends at the peaks in UV-Vis spectra, from chlorophyll is investigated.

 The UV-Vis Spectra from single molecule chlorophyll-b will be observed to get the maximum peak.
-Thus, this research will set as a reference for further investigation on how to harvest energy from organic materials such as chlorophyll.
+Furthermore, this research will be a reference for further investigation on how to harvest energy from organic material such as chlorophyll.